 What’s in my kitchen this month?

-I turned an interested eye to the most used room in my home after reading Nupur’s post which in turn was inspired by a meme hosted each month by Celia of the blog Fig Jam and Lime Cordial.
+I turned an interested eye to the most used room in my home after being inspired by a meme hosted each month by Celia of the blog Fig Jam and Lime Cordial.
 It is such a great idea, I couldn’t wait to get started!

 My kitchen, like everyone else’s I suppose, is the heart of my home.
 It’s the place I enjoy being in most because I love to cook and to eat.
 It’s the place where we spend many evenings chatting about the important things and the trivial.
 It’s where guests seem to naturally congregate, no matter how comfortable the other rooms are.My kitchen, I will confess, or more specifically my kitchen table, can be messy.
 It ends up becoming a not-so-temporary home of all those things that pass through our daily lives.
 It’s where the mail lands every evening, where my bowls of sourdough and sprouting beans sit, and where the waffle maker waits between use and cleaning.
 In my kitchen hangs this tile: we picked it up years ago during a trip to beautiful Delft in the Netherlands.
 “This house is clean enough to be healthy, and dirty enough to be happy.”